Rights as a consumer of care services

 - carried out with reasonable care and skill

 - finished by the date you have agreed with the person providing the service

 - provided at the cost you have agreed beforehand

 - provided by someone who has had the correct disclosure checks from Disclosure Scotland or is on the Protecting Vulnerable Groups Scheme

 Citizens Advice Scotland has information about a range of welfare and consumer rights, including benefits, tax, health, housing and civil rights.

 If you're unhappy with the service you receive from a care service provider, you have the right to complain.

-The National Care Standards explain what standards you can expect of a service.
+The Health and Social Care Standards explain what standards you can expect of a service.

 The Scottish Social Services Council sets out codes of practice that social workers, social care, early years and young people’s workers – and their employers – should meet.
 It can tell you about making a complaint about a social service worker.